Temporary Protected Status Designated Country: Somalia

 Go to the TPS webpage for information about registering.

 If you are applying for TPS Somalia, you may file Form I-821, Application for Temporary Protected Status, online.
 When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.

-If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for already granted TPS, for registration, or for re-registration, send your TPS package to the appropriate address in the table below:
+If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below.

 |If you send your paper application via:||Then, mail your application to:|